-Commerce established rehabilitation standards for all housing units rehabilitated with HTF funds (see and Appendix A of this AAP).
+Commerce established rehabilitation standards for all housing units rehabilitated with HTF funds (see Appendix J in the 2020-2024 Consolidated Plan).

-The recipient and subgrantee will be required to follow all rehabilitation standards as set forth in 24 C.F.R. § 93.301(b) and Appendix A of this AAP, which include but are not limited to:
+The recipient and subgrantee will be required to follow all rehabilitation standards as set forth in 24 C.F.R. § 93.301(b) and Appendix J of the 2020-2024 Consolidated Plan, which include but are not limited to: